laurabrovkina/cqrs-and-event-sourcing-with-kafka/README.md

 Run the command `docker-compose up -d` from the `./kafka` folder with the file itself.

-There was another challenge to make mongo db work with transactions.
+There was another challenge to make mongo db work with transactions in `EventStore` class.
 ![transaction](./Img/transaction.jpg)

 **Note**: Mongo DB transaction is required replica set which is spinned up in docker-compose file.